TimberlakeW/wifi-bluetooth/README.md

 # wifi-bluetooth
-you can scan wifi or bluetooth,the result will be display on screen.if you choose the wifi item,you can connect them.
+you can scan wifi or bluetooth,the result will be displayed on the screen.if you choose the wifi item,you can connect them.